citusdata/citus_docs/aboutcitus/concepts.rst

 Spreading queries across multiple machines allows more queries to run at once, and allows processing speed to scale by adding new machines to the cluster.
 Additionally splitting a single query into fragments as described in the previous section boosts the processing power devoted to it.
 The latter situation achieves the greatest *parallelism,* meaning utilization of CPU cores.

 Queries reading or affecting shards spread evenly across many nodes are able to run at "real-time" speed.
 Note that the results of the query still need to pass back through the coordinator node, so the speedup is most apparent when the final results are compact, such as aggregate functions like counting and descriptive statistics.

+:ref:`citus_query_processing` explains more about how queries are broken into fragments and how their execution is managed.